BORDER TRUST is the Community Foundation for Albury Wodonga and surrounding regions.

 Bequests and ‘named funds’ can also be established via Border Trust and are normally held in trust as capital, with the trustees investing these funds and distributing the interest regularly to community groups and initiatives of their choice.

 Border Trust is a company limited by guarantee, which is a charitable organisation.
-It is the Trustee of a charitable trust (known as a public fund).
+It is the Trustee of a charitable trust (known as a public fund) and the Towong Community Bushfire Disaster Relief Fund.
 Donations to the public fund are tax deductible.

-Border Trust is fully transparent and accountable to the community through external audits, publication of an annual report and community consultations.
+Border Trust is fully transparent and accountable to the community through external audits and community consultations.

 What is a Community Foundation?